hashed-io/hashed-pallets/pallets/fund-admin-records/README.md

 - **ProjectId:** A unique identifier for each project.
 It's a bounded vector with a maximum length of 50 bytes.
 - **CreationDate:** Unix timestamp representing the creation time of a record.
 - **TableType:** This enum determines the type of table that the record belongs to.
 It can be Drawdown, RecoveryDrawdown, Revenue, or RecoveryRevenue.
 - **RecordType:** This enum determines the type of operation performed for the record.
-It can be Creation, Submit, Approve, Reject, Recovery, or Reset.
+It can be Creation, Submit, Approve, Reject, Recovery, or Cancel.
 - **Records:** The storage item containing all the records.
 They are organized in a double map structure, which uses (ProjectId, TableType) as the first key and record ID as a second.

 ## Interface